 When most people think of loneliness they think of an elderly person, but as Jamal Blades discusses, older people aren’t always the ones who are lonely.

-JRF’s research into loneliness found that being elderly or getting older was one of the top four issues for all four neighbourhoods we worked in – a key cause of loneliness, as described in Susan Allen’s blog.
+JRF’s research into loneliness found that being elderly or getting older was one of the top four issues for all four neighbourhoods we worked in – a key cause of loneliness.
 However, what has also come out through our research is that there is also loneliness among young people and children and a significant need for youth facilities and activities as a result.

 Childhood is often looked back on as a time of carefree fun and play, filled with friendship and laughter (perhaps I’m generalising), but increasingly children and young people are speaking out about feelings of loneliness and isolation.